-Repeated or prolonged exposure may cause skin disorders such as dermatitis (reddening, itching, cracking, inflammation), folliculitis, acne-like lesions, bronchitis, pneumonitis (inflammation of the lungs), reduced appetite, abnormal fatigue.
+Symptoms of silicosis may include (but are not limited to): shortness of breath; difficulty breathing with or without exertion; coughing; diminished work capacity; diminished chest expansion; reduction of lung volume; right heart enlargement and/or failure.
+Prolonged and repeated exposure may cause skin disorders such as dermatitis (reddening, itching, cracking, inflammation), folliculitis, and acne-like lesions, bronchitis, pneumonitis (inflammation of the lungs), reduced appetite, and abnormal fatigue.